Follow us on social

 Hegseth NATO

-The defense secretary is expected to roll out plans to further assist the arms industry with their international business.
+The defense secretary is expected to roll out new mandates that would in part assist the weapons industry with international business.
 Why?

 Analysis | Military Industrial Complex